Mexican Revolution: Madero presidency: November 1911 – February 1913

 There were other rebellions, one led by Bernardo Reyes and another by Félix Díaz, nephew of the former president, that were quickly put down and the generals jailed.
 They were both in Mexico City prisons and, despite their geographical separation, they were able to foment yet another rebellion in February 1913.
 This period came to be known as the Ten Tragic Days (La Decena Trágica), which ended with Madero's resignation and assassination and Huerta assuming the presidency.
 Although Madero had reason to distrust Victoriano Huerta, Madero placed him in charge of suppressing the Mexico City revolt as interim commander.
 He did not know that Huerta had been invited to join the conspiracy, but had initially held back.
-During the fighting that took place in the capital, the civilian population was subjected to artillery exchanges, street fighting and economic disruption, perhaps deliberately caused by the coupists to demonstrate that Madero was unable to keep order.
+During the fighting that took place in the capital, the civilian population was subjected to artillery exchanges, street fighting and economic disruption, perhaps deliberately caused by the coup plotters to demonstrate that Madero was unable to keep order.